Are you being harassed by these vultures?

 If you use credit cards, owe money on a personal loan, or are paying on a home mortgage, you are a “debtor.”
 If you fall behind in repaying your creditors, or an error is made on your accounts, you may be contacted by the bill collectors, now commonly called a “debt collector.”
 It is very unwise to have a discussion on the phone with these vultures – instead you should demand that they only contact you by regular US mail.

 This has the advantage of you having everything in writing as to who said what and when.
 One of the things you should never do on the phone is answer any question by saying YES.
 Even if it’s just a simple question like “Can you hear me?”
-They record every conversation and can easily transfer your “YES” answer to a different question or make it sound like you approved a payment to them or even that you agreed to make full payment.
+Bill collectors record every conversation and can easily transfer your “YES” answer to a different question or make it sound like you approved a payment to them or even that you agreed to make full payment.

-You should know that in either situation, the “Fair Debt Collection Practices Act” requires that debt collectors treat you fairly by prohibiting certain methods of debt collection.
+You should know that in either situation, the “Fair Debt Collection Practices Act” requires that bill collectors treat you fairly by prohibiting certain methods of debt collection.
 Of course, the law does not forgive any legitimate debt you owe.

 What debts are covered?